TimothyMuigai/ICS-3-project/README.md

     ```
     Streamlit is an open-source framework for creating interactive web applications directly from Python code.

-- Download and install flask using this command:
-    ```sh
-    $ pip install flask
-    $ streamlit hello  #run this to ensure streamlit is installed
-    ```
-    Flask is a micro web framework for Python that provides the basic tools needed to build web applications.
 - Download and install Langchain using this command:
     ```sh
     $ pip install langchain